 Additionally, no net increase in nutrient loading (e.g. nitrogen and phosphorus) is required by the SWFWMD and the Florida Department of Environmental Protection (FDEP) for nutrient-impaired basins.
-The project lies within the FDEP Water Body Identification number (WBID) 1443E (Hillsborough River - Basin 100) and WBID 1584A1 (Ybor Channel - Basin 200).
-Review of the FDEP Final Verified Lists for Group 1 Basins shows that WBID 1443E is not meeting standards for Dissolved Oxygen (DO) and is impaired for metals.
-WBID 1584A1 is only impaired for fecal coliforms, which is not considered a nutrient impairment.
+The project lies within the FDEP Water Body Identification number (WBID) 1584A1 (Ybor Channel).
+Review of the FDEP Final Verified Lists for Group 1 Basins shows that WBID 1584A1 is only impaired for fecal coliforms, which is not considered a nutrient impairment.

-Therefore, Basin 100 will require net improvement.
-For Basin 200, presumptive water quality requirements will control the design.
+Therefore, for Basin 200, presumptive water quality requirements will control the design.